Emergency Food Storage For Long Term Power Outages

 How To Start Building Your Stockpile

-Once you’ve done that, there will be plenty of places for you to put extra food and supplies.
+Once done, there will be plenty of spaces for that extra food.

 • What is your daily calorie intake?